 In 1980, the Museum ultimately opened with few aircraft and Dade as its first director.

 What makes the Cradle of Aviation Museum more interesting is the variety of offers visitors are treated to.
-Visitors can have access to the cockpits of exhibiting aircrafts and watch short films.
+Visitors can have access to the cockpits of exhibiting aircraft and watch short films.

 Aside from aircraft viewing, you can watch virtual reality shows on space travel, the solar system, and the night sky.
 With volunteer docents ever ready to serve their guest, you can ask any question about items on display.
 You can also learn more about aviation by signing up for a space lab live astronomy in the dome theater.